 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Want to switch it up?
-My Lemon Buttercream Frosting adds bold, fresh flavor to cakes and bars.
+My Lemon Buttercream Frosting or my Almond Buttercream Frosting both add bold, fresh flavor to cakes and bars.

 Why You’ll Love This Recipe